m4opt/m4opt/docs/install/deploy.rst

 .. rubric:: Mitigation

 Follow the :doc:`insructions to install CPLEX </install/cplex>`.
-If you are using a non-academic version of CPLEX, then ensure that you have a reliable connection to the Internet for CPLEX to reach IBM's license server.
+If you are using a "developer subscription" or "download-and-go" style license, then ensure that you have a reliable connection to the Internet for CPLEX to reach IBM's license server.

 .. _`cplex-memory`: